 115.11 Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ written policy 8.01 mandates zero tolerance toward all forms of sexual abuse and sexual harassment.
-During the interview, the Jail Administrator/PREA Coordinator stated that she has enough time to manage all of her PREA-related responsibilities.
-The staff indicated that she has met with them in person to communicate any PREA related issues or to give training or guidance on PREA policy or procedures.
-The Jail Administrator/PREA Coordinator has sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards.
-She has implemented many policies and procedures since the jail opened in 2018 and has done a great job in ensuring that these new practices become a part of the overall culture and routine within the jail.
+During the interview, the Jail Administrator/PREA Coordinator stated that although new to the position and still figuring out his duties, he has enough time to manage all PREA-related responsibilities.
+The auditor cautioned that the facility needs to work on institutionalizing the actions necessary to maintain compliance with all standards so that if administrators are changed, compliance with PREA standards continue.